The Kitchamajig Reviewed, A Useful Utensil

 You may well ask.

-I will try to explain, because this is a kitchen tool that almost defies explanation, but I shall do my best!
+This is a kitchen tool that almost defies explanation, but I shall do my best!

 The picture on the right is of my Kitchamajig.
 It looks old because it is.
 My mother gave it me to many years ago.
-I don't know where she got it from, and, since I don't remember us having it when I was a child, I don't exactly how old it is.
+I don't know where she got it from, and, since I don't remember us having it when I was a child, I don't know exactly how old it is.
 (Actually I don't know even roughly how old it is!)

 Whew!
 That's a lot I don't know.
 However, what I do know is that in spite of not being the prettiest kitchen utensil around, it is definitely one of the most useful.